-At Healing Care’s Supporting Dignity at the End-of-Life Conference last year, I had the pleasure of meeting a genuine woman.
-She described a recent trend that has sprung up organically across the country called Death Cafes.
-Though the name is somewhat where people get together informally in coffee shops and community centers to discuss death and dying.
-I was intrigued by this idea and I decided to attend a meeting in Orange County.
+Last year at Healing Care’s Supporting Dignity at the End of Life Conference, I had the pleasure of meeting a very interesting woman.
+She introduced me to a new trend sprouting up around the country – Death Cafés.
+Though the name is somewhat off putting at first, death cafés provide a space where people can come together to discuss the process of death and dying.
+I quickly became intrigued by this concept and decided to attend a meeting in Orange County.

-The sun flooded the room with light through windows that stretched from the floor to floor.
-The meeting began with guided meditation.
-The moderator instructed us to close our eyes, clear our minds, and focus on our breathing.
-The moderator then directed us to place our hands on our head and stomach and repeat “we are here, I am here”.
+The meeting began with a guided meditation.
+The moderator instructed the group to close our eyes, clear our minds and to focus our energy on breathing.
+The moderator then directed us to place our hands on our head and stomach, and to repeat “we are here, I am here.”

-After meditation, the moderator began to explain the concept of a Death Cafe.
-A Death Cafe is a group discussion of death with no agenda, objectives, or themes.
-It is a discussion group rather than a grief group or counseling session; therefore, this gathering was an opportunity for conversation.
-The meetings help people understand death and answer any questions about death that have not been adequately answered by a medical professional.
-The objective of a Death Cafe is “to increase awareness of death with a view to helping people make the most of their (finite) lives.”
+After meditation, the moderator began to explain the concept of a death café.
+Essentially, a death café is a place meant to provoke group discussion of death, with no hidden agenda, objectives or themes.
+Not to get confused with a grief counseling group, a death café brings people together to simply discuss the process of death and dying.
+The ultimate goal of these meetings is to help people understand death and to answer any lingering questions they may have, that are not likely to be answered by a medical professional.
+The purpose of a death cafe is to increase awareness of death with the hope of helping realize the importance of making the most of their lives.

-The group proceeded to talk about other subjects that correlated with the grievance process of death.
-Such as losing your family pet, or not doing something when you were younger that you regret later.
-These issues come with the same baggage that losing a close person does, but the baggage is lighter.
+The group later went on to discuss other topics relating to the death and grieving process, such as losing a family pet or not doing something in your lifetime that you later go on to regret.
+These common issues come with much of the same baggage that losing a close person does, but of course, this type of baggage is much lighter.

-Death Cafes have spread quickly across Europe, North America and Australasia.
-As of today, they have offered 6289 Death Cafes in 56 countries since September 2011.
-While the conversation about death is still very uncomfortable for some individuals, it has become easier for others to accept death as a part of their life and I believe it is because of groups like the death cafe, that make people more open to death.
+Over the past 7 years, death cafés have quickly spread across North America, Europe and Australia.
+As of today, there have been 6,289 death café conversations in 56 countries.
+While the conversation about death is still very uncomfortable for some, it has become easier for others to accept as a normal part of life.
+Personally, I stand in the belief that it is because of places like death cafés that people are afforded the opportunity to discuss death, and to ultimately become more open to the overall reality of life and death.